 A hacking attack is happening every 39 seconds in the US.
 On a yearly basis, every third person in the country is affected by hacker attacks.

-Cybersecurity stats show that 300 billion passwords will be in use by humans and machines around the world when 2020 rolls in.
+Cybersecurity stats show that 300 billion passwords will be in use by humans and machines around the world in 2020.
 The report submitted by the market and intelligence firm Cybersecurity Ventures says that the employees of Fortune 500 companies will each have an average of 90 business and personal accounts that have password requirements.

 The statistic that 28% of US adults use the same password for all their accounts shows how careless we are with personal information we leave online.
 We access our banking accounts with the same passwords we use for Facebook, which is outright reckless.
 Variety is what keeps your passwords safe, even though you might struggle to remember them.
 Various combinations of letters and numbers, which don’t include your name or birthday, with an added special character, is the safest approach toward crafting a password.
 Ideally, you should have a new one for every online account you open.

-Another prime example of the general lack of care about online safety is the fact that the most commonly used password during 2017 was 123456.
-This also shows lack of imagination and willingness to put in any effort whatsoever to protect our sensitive data.
+Another prime example of the general lack of care about online safety is the fact that the most commonly used password is 2021 is 123456.
+This also shows a lack of imagination and willingness to put in any effort whatsoever to protect our sensitive data.
 The 2017 increase in cyber attacks should come as no surprise.

 The second most popular password was password, which is just sad.